How to spot a solar cowboy company

 Just offering a standard-sized package rarely works and may include “hidden costs” later when upgrading and changing the system.

-While pestering door knockers are one clear sign.
-Not to choose this company – be wary of the opposite approach.
+While pestering solar cowboys are one clear sign not to choose this company – be wary of the opposite approach.

-We are talking about a company that only offers a quote over the phone or Internet without coming to the site before installation.
+We are discussing a company that only offers a quote over the phone or Internet without coming to the site before installation.

-All quality installers should complete an onsite inspection before installation.
+All quality solar panel installers should complete an onsite inspection before installation.
 To ensure that the system can be installed as designed, including the roof’s condition, confirming fastening points and batten spacing.

 This is also the time to determine access points to the roof, how to enter the roof cavity and work out the routes for the cabling to the switchboard.

-It will enable the company to give you a firm quote.
-That is less likely to be changed before installation.
+Enabling the company to give you a firm quote that is less likely to be changed before installation.

 Companies that do not offer site assessments will regularly have a clause in their contract that they can charge a variation on the quote for any costs incurred that they could not foresee or were not made aware of by you, the customer.

-There are very experienced and quality-focused sub-contractors in the industry.
+Highly experienced and quality-focused sub-contractors dominate the industry.

 The company you buy the system from is responsible for the installation warranty.
-I called the workmanship warranty.
 So trying to avoid their responsibilities by passing it onto a sub-contractor illegally should raise a red flag.

 Having said this, it can be harder to control the final job if using a sub-contractor.
-However, there are very legitimate and reasonable reasons that some companies use quality subcontractors, as it can help them manage operating costs and efficiencies.
+However, there are extremely legitimate and reasonable reasons that some companies use quality subcontractors.

 A classic example is a solar installation only the company cannot install when it rains.
 So a company that has dedicated employees must pay for them to sit idle, and these overheads will be paid for by yourself.